rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/3 - Predict/readme.md

 1. In the "Kernel not found" dialog, select **MMLSpark-Lab docker** from the drop-down list and click **Set Kernel**.

+	> It is important that you select the Docker kernel and not the local kernel so code added to the notebook will execute in a Docker container that includes the necessary packages.

 	![Selecting a notebook kernel](Images/set-kernel.png)

 	_Selecting a notebook kernel_

-	It is important that you select the Docker kernel and not the local kernel so the code you add to the notebook will execute in a Docker container that includes the same dependencies as the Docker containers you used in previous labs.

 1. Once the notebook starts, confirm that the kernel being used is **MMLSpark-Lab docker**, as shown below.
 If it is not, use the **Kernel** > **Change Kernel** command to change to the **MMLSpark-Lab docker** kernel.